 Applicants will apply using the application form and budget worksheet.
 A completed application form and budget worksheets A and B must be submitted as attachments via e-mail to meadows@pointblue.org with "SMP Grant Program Application" and the Project Title in the subject line.
 Applications will be accepted continually until all funds have been allocated (Table 1).
 Applications must be received by Point Blue at least 3 weeks prior to the next SMP Management Board Grant Program Meeting to be considered for funding at that meeting.
-SMP Management Board Grant Program Meetings in 2023 will be held quarterly on the third Wednesday in March, May, July, September, and December.
+SMP Management Board Grant Program Meetings in 2023 will be held on the third Wednesday in March, May, and July, and on the fourth Wednesday in November.